theamanjs/theamanjs/README.md

 - 🔭 I’m currently pursuing my bachelor's degree in CS, learning Vue and it's family (Vuetify, Vue Router, Nuxt.js), working as a frontend developer.
 - 👯 I feel awesome while working with others
-- 🥅 Goals: Contribute more to Open Source community and some more 😉
+- 🥅 Goals: Contribute to Open Source community and some secrets 😉
 - 😛 Fun fact: I love touch typing but my speed is 55 wpm

 ### Connect with me: